derekxkwan/pdklist/README.md

 - pdkl-rpatt1 - random pattern generator
 - pdkl-rpt - repeat x elts starting with y z times
 - pdkl-rpt2 - a more sophistsicated repeater
+- pdkl-rrand - list of random floats
-- pdlk-rrand - list of random floats
+- pdkl-rrand2 - list of random floats within list of ranges
 - pdkl-set! - replace nth elt with list with variable sized elements
 - pdkl-setf! - replace nth entry of a list with float
 - pdkl-seq1 - list sequencer